AstarNetwork/astar-docs/docs/about/glossary.md

  Programs built on top of layer 1 such as smart contracts or solutions to improve scalability, reduce transaction costs, and enhance the functionality of the blockchain network.

  ### Light client
- A client that does not download the full blockchain, and instead just downloads block headers.
+ A client that does not download the full blockchain, and instead downloads only block headers.
 Connects to full nodes to query data.

  ### Mainnet
- Short for "main network": the fully functional and acting chain that runs its own network.
+ Short for "main network": the fully functional production chain that runs its own network.

  ### Node
  A device connected to a blockchain network that stores a copy of the blockchain ledger and participates in validating transactions and maintaining the network's security and integrity.